Our Company Pages

 “we, us, our” means Hovertravel Limited, a company registered in England and Wales under number 00830401 and whose registered office is at The Beehive, Beehive Ring Road, Gatwick, West Sussex RH6 0PA, including any organisation who takes over the business, and where appropriate our employees, agents, independent contractors and sub-contractors.

-“You, your” means the person agreeing to these Booking Terms and Conditions, together with each person who gets onto the Craft, even if they have not paid, and each Shipper.
+“you, your” means the person agreeing to these Booking Terms and Conditions, together with each person who gets onto the Craft, even if they have not paid, and each Shipper.

 3. MAKING YOUR RESERVATION WITH HOVERTRAVEL

-3.2) Full payment is required at the time for all reservations, apart from direct debit payments, where payment terms must be adhered to, or when booking groups of 15+ fare paying passengers where our group payment terms apply (see Groups) or where account facilities are held.
+3.2) Full payment is required at the time for all reservations, apart from direct debit payments, where payment terms must be adhered to, or when booking groups of 15+ fare paying passengers where our group payment terms apply (see Groups), or where account facilities are held.

 3.4) If we do not receive monies due to us by their due dates (as notified to you), we reserve the right to treat your booking as cancelled and levy any applicable cancellation charges in accordance with these Booking Terms and Conditions.

 3.5) Please note that you will not receive a reminder that any final payment is due and payment must be received by us in sufficient time to allow for clearance by the due date for payment.